Although my Uncle Sid and Harry Brettell were brothers, I have never met two more different people.

 Sid would drop his line down and within moments, the reverse gear on our little seven and one half horsepower Johnson outboard would be engaged.
-I think I saw more of the lakes we fished while backing up than I did while moving forward.
+I think I saw more of the lakes we fished in reverse than I did while moving forward.

 One afternoon, as we were getting ready to leave for home, I remember Baldy telling me that he had to let the lodge owner know where Sid had been fishing before we left.

 “Why would he need to know that?”
-I asked.

-Sid, who just sat there quietly, taking it all in, smiled and uttered his favourite expression, “Wow-wowie,” and, in the fine tradition of the “Do All” box, I believed every word of it.
+Sid, who just sat there quietly, taking it all in, smiled and uttered his favourite expression, “wow-wowie,” and, in the fine tradition of the “Do All” box, I believed every word of it.

-You could be out on the lake, in what I would describe as ideal conditions - a bit of sun and cloud, a light breeze, the fish were in a co-operative mood - when all of a sudden Sid would put down his rod, look up into the sky and say, “Time to go, Laddie.”
+You could be out on the lake in what I would describe as ideal conditions - a bit of sun and cloud, a light breeze, the fish were in a co-operative mood - when all of a sudden Sid would put down his rod, look up into the sky and say, “Time to go, Laddie.”

-Sid would pause and then say, “Looks like it might get rough, and I don’t want to get caught out here, especially after dark.”
+Sid would pause and then say, “Looks like it might get rough and I don’t want to get caught out here, especially after dark.”
 Baldy, who by this time was just rolling his eyes would say, “It’s only four in the afternoon and we’re no more than twenty minutes from camp – so what’s the damn hurry?”

-In response, Sid would tuck his rod under the seat, fold his arms and stare out over the water, and no amount of cajoling or threats could convince him that we were not in imminent peril.
+In response, Sid would tuck his rod under the seat, fold his arms, stare out over the water and no amount of cajoling or threats could convince him that we were not in imminent peril.

-I think it all stemmed from an incident a number of years back where Sid’s false teeth somehow managed to make their way into the mouth of a dead groundhog.
+I think it all stemmed from an incident a number of years back where his false teeth somehow managed to make their way into the mouth of a dead groundhog.
 Right up to the day he died, Sid believed that Baldy was the culprit, an accusation that he would neither confirm nor deny.

 A good example of their “friendly” rivalry took place one evening after dinner.
 Baldy decided to take a couple of guys in our group out, which meant that I had the dubious pleasure of fishing with Sid.

 At one point I glanced over at Baldy, who had one foot on the dock and the other in the boat while handing out the rods and tackle boxes.
-A few moments later there was a loud splash, followed by a great deal of cursing and splashing in the water.
+A few moments later there was a loud splash, followed by a great deal of cursing and flapping around in the water.